Historic Building Technology

-This program combines hands-on, experiential learning in a variety of spectacular settings with online education, to prepare you for a career in the fast-growing fields of building rehabilitation and construction.
+The Historic Building Technology program at LCC combines hands-on, experiential learning in a variety of spectacular settings with online education, to prepare you for a career in the fast-growing fields of building rehabilitation and construction.

 |Historic Building Technology||A.A.S.||Degree Plan|